EddyLuten/line-breaker/README.md

 [![Package version!](https://img.shields.io/apm/v/line-breaker.svg?style=flat-square)](https://atom.io/packages/line-breaker)
 [![Dependencies!](https://img.shields.io/david/EddyLuten/line-breaker.svg?style=flat-square)](https://david-dm.org/EddyLuten/line-breaker)

+**NOTICE:** Since I no longer use Atom as my daily editor, I no longer actively maintain or add features to line-breaker.
+However, if you submit a Pull Request, I will merge them.

 An [Atom](http://atom.io/) package for breaking long lines of text at the preferred line length boundary.
 Able to handle entire documents, commented code, and indented text.
 See the screenshots below for some examples.